sebastienlindqvist/TwinCAT-3.1.4026-notes/README.md

 - Increasing Memory for Usermode Runtime
 - Visual Studio Integration issues

+>[!Important]
+> - Please note that `Windows 10 IoT Enterprise 2016` cannot support TwinCAT 4026 as there is a crucial `.NET package` not avialable for Windows 10 IoT Enterprise 2016
+> - The OS on the PC/IPC/ePC will need to be upgraded.

 ## Migration via Command Line
 >[!Important]
 > - Please **DO NOT** use a VPN